Larissa13/Mac5853/doc/classifier.md

 __Input:__

-    -word (str): The word that will be compared (based on similarity) to a list of keywords.
+    - word (str): The word that will be compared (based on similarity) to a list of keywords.
-    -kws (list): List of Keywords.
+    - kws (list): List of Keywords.

 __Output:__

-    -dists (list): a list of distances (float) calculated between the word and each keyword in kws.
+    - dists (list): a list of distances (float) calculated between the word and each keyword in kws.

 ### check_in_vocab
 ```python